aralhekimoglu/FashionMNIST/README.md

 # Fashion MNIST

 Fashion MNIST is a dataset that consists of 60k images for 10 clothing categories.
 It has been collected with the purpose of replacing the MNIST challenge, which is now considered an easy challenge.
-It is a classification task and accuracy is used to evaluate the model performance.

 In this repository, some architectures, optimizers, augmentation methods and other hyper parameters are experimented.
 Convolutional neural networks is proven to perform great for vision tasks at feature extraction.
 Therefore, I choose to use CNN architectures as the main feature extractor and experimented with different number of CNNs to use, using a residual block, batch normalization and dropout, channel dimensions, size of convolution filters.

 There are numerous optimization methods and strategies to use when training CNNs so in this repo I experimented with different optimizers like SGD and Adam, I tried different learning rates and different learning rate schedulers.
 Even though Fashion MNIST is more challenging than MNIST, with today's neural network architectures, it is easy to overfit, therefore additional data augmentation strategies are tried like horizontal flipping the image, erasing some parts of the image and translating the image.

 All of these experiments are described in the following section and code, along with experiments results are shared.

 # Usage